nayrar/nayrar/README.md

 - 👋 Hi, I’m @nayrar (Nayra Freitas) & i'm new to the dev. world, still learning.
 - 👀 I’m interested in FrontEnd & technology.
 - 🌱 I’m currently learning frontend tools such as html, css & javascript.
-- 💞️ I’m looking to collaborate (not sure rn) lol
 - 📫 How to reach me <a href="https://www.instagram.com/naydesu/"> instagram</a>

 <!---